mstratman/masfx.io/pages/distortion250/getting_started/index.md

 Use this document and the accompanying video to fill in any gaps in your knowledge or clarify anything you're not confident in.

-If you have experience but just want to confident in your technique, you can also try the Quick Walkthrough instead.
+If you have experience but just want to be confident in your technique, you can also try the Quick Walkthrough instead.